 Services & Treatments provided

 I offer outpatient clinic appointments and also perform operations privately at the Spire Hospital, Bristol.
-Please contact my secretary Faye Dunn for a date and time convenient for a consultation.
+Please contact my secretary Patricia Harvey (Trish) for a date and time convenient for a consultation.

 Please click on individual treatments for more information.